 (410 ILCS 45/7) (from Ch.
 111 1/2, par.
 1307)

-diagnoses, or a nurse, hospital administrator or public health officer who has
+diagnoses, or a health care provider, nurse, hospital administrator, or public health officer who has

 verified information of the

-shall report to the Department the name, address, laboratory results, date
+shall include the name, address, laboratory results, date

-of birth, and any other information about the person deemed essential by
+of birth, and any other information about the child or pregnant person deemed essential by

 the Department.
 Directors of clinical laboratories must report to the

-Department, within 48 hours of receipt of verification, positive
+Department, within 48 hours of receipt of verification, all

 blood

-lead analyses performed in their facility.
+lead analyses equal to or above an elevated blood lead level performed in their facility.
 The information included in the

 clinical laboratories report shall include, but not be limited to, the child's